 The Undergraduate Certificate in Clinical and Translational Science (CCTS) is a selective certificate program designed to complement mentored research.
 CCTS strengthens academic knowledge and interest in biomedical research or policy in areas like chemistry, biology, physiology, and health sciences.
 Visit the Institute for Clinical and Translational Science website for more information.

 Students of all majors can benefit from earning a Museum Studies Certificate.
 Courses introduce students to the spectrum of museum endeavors, from organization and mission planning to institutional histories and current developments within the field.
-Graduates of the Museum Studies program have become directors, curators, educators, and exhibit specialists in museums throughout the country.
-The Museum Studies program offers courses that are of value not only to students intending to pursue museum careers or continue their education, but also to those with a general interest in the arts, sciences, or humanities, as well as to those students who simply wish to know more about the workings of museums.
+The Museum Studies program offers courses that are of value to those pursuing museum-related careers, or those with a general interest in the arts, sciences, or humanities.

 Certificate students explore and develop their own writing skills in a wide range of genres and for varied purposes, including creative writing (fiction, nonfiction, poetry); writing for the professions, such as the arts, business, journalism, or science; writing for organizations; and writing related to personal interests.